OddExtension5/repo-search-app/README.md

 # External Library Used

-1. ``Retorfit``: For working with my GitHUB API.
+1. ``Retrofit``: For working with my GitHUB API.
 It turns your HTTP API into a Kotlin Interface.
 For further reading [click here](https://square.github.io/retrofit/)

 2. ``Picasso``: It mainly used for fetching users github avatar and displaying it on my app.
 A picasso is a powerful image downloading and caching library for Android.
 For documentation [click here](https://square.github.io/picasso/)